Mingle the Mouse

 You're back at home with family

-So there's no more need to fear"
+So there's no more need to fear

 Poppy put the kettle on

-James filled up some bowls with seed
+Thimble filled some bowls with seed

 Mother got the teacups out